Stop Collection Agency Phone Harassment! Get Peace Of Mind.

 • Any other monetary loss

-You will also be awarded up to $1000 in statutory damages, in addition to the actual damages cited above, and a chance to stop collection agency phone harassment for good.
+You will also be awarded up to $1000 in statutory damages, in addition to the actual damages cited above, and a chance to stop collection agency harassment for good.

-10 of the common ways Collection Agencies violate the law
+📝10 of the common ways Collection Agencies violate the law

-1. Collection agencies cannot call before 8:00 am or after 9:00 pm.
+1. Collection agencies cannot make telephone calls before 8:00 am or after 9:00 pm.

-2. They cannot call you at work if you tell them to stop. this includes calling your cellphone during working hours if you tell them.
+2. They cannot call you at work if you tell them to stop.
+This includes calling your cellphone during working hours if you tell them.

 3. Collection agencies must tell you they are a debt collector and that they are trying to collect a debt.